tas.gov.au - external site

 • your phone or email address to receive a code.

-Changing your criminal history
+To change your criminal history

 You must notify Consumer, Building and Occupational Services by emailing RWVP@justice.tas.gov.au within 10 working days of being charged, convicted of, or found guilty of a relevant offence.